 Our teaching of maths is enriched with a variety of methods in order to increase engagement and to develop an understanding the importance of maths in everyday situations.

 Times Tables Rockstars (TTRS) is used at our school to encourage the use of times tables and support pupils in becoming fluent in their recall of multiplication facts.
 TTRS is a carefully sequenced programme of times tables practice which engages pupils by benchmarking their progress and allowing them to compete across class, year groups and even with other schools in ‘Rock Star Battles’.
-The profile of TT Rock Stars is raised each year by having a ‘Rock Star’ dress up day.
+The profile of TT Rock Stars is raised by holding ‘Rock Star’ dress up days.

 Numbots is used in KS1 to encourage the systematic learning of number bonds and is tailored to the pupils’ progress.
 The children are motivated by achieving points which allows them to unlock rewards.

 We use Maths Whizz in all classes from Y1 up to Y6.
 It is an as online platform that that results in measurable gains in Maths progress.
 All our children have access to an ipad in school and are given time each week to work on Maths topics at a level appropriate to their strengths and needs.

 The benefits from using Maths Whizz include:

 - Engaging children by providing relevant content based upon their educational needs